Admitted MBA Student To-Do List

 You should explain your reasons, give plenty of notice, and offer to help train your replacement if applicable.
 Make every possible effort to leave on good terms to keep this part of your professional network intact.

 Set up a budget

 Step one of your admitted MBA student To-Do List: get your finances in order.
 Avoid credit card debt, and save, save, save as much as you can before school starts.
 Forgo unnecessary purchases, and try to live slightly below your means.
 Remember, your projected budget should factor in expenses beyond tuition and living costs.
 Travel, student clubs, and study abroad trips greatly enrich the b-school experience.

 Make housing arrangements

 This aspect varies depending on the school.
 For example, at Harvard Business School, 80% of MBA students live on campus.
 Housing in residence halls at HBS is assigned by lottery.
-Other schools offer limited on-campus housing and refer new students to rental houses or apartment complexes nearby.
+Other schools offer limited on-campus housing and refer new students to nearby rental houses or apartment complexes.

 Prospective students can visit apartments and houses in their new city during Welcome Weekend.
 But start the process early.
 Schools have strict deadlines for campus housing.
 Make sure to find out those important dates early on if you prefer to live on campus.

 Business schools regularly report that many soon-to-be first-year students lack some basic quantitative skills.
 A quant refresh should be on your admitted MBA student To-Do List if that sounds like you.
 Review the course syllabus online and purchase textbooks in advance if you can.

 Many top MBA programs offer so-called math camps for accepted students during the summer.
 If you have any weak spots in this area, sign up so that you’re ready to hit the ground running once school starts.